Can You Install An Interlock Device On A Motorcycle?

 Data also shows that alcohol-impaired riding presents some significant consequences to motorcyclists.
 About 25 percent of motorcyclists who were involved in fatal crashes in 2016 had a blood alcohol concentration that exceeded the legal limit of 0.08 percent.
 This is higher than fatalities in any other vehicle type.

 Both federal and state governments have taken a variety of active measures to prevent drunk driving, including enforcing existing laws and supporting education efforts within communities.
-Car breathalyzers, or ignition interlock devices, have become an increasingly common tool in preventing drunk driving, effectively reducing repeat DUI offenses by nearly 70 percent.
+Breathalyzers in cars, or ignition interlock devices, have become an increasingly common tool in preventing drunk driving, effectively reducing repeat DUI offenses by nearly 70 percent.

 It’s understandable then to have IIDs as a measure to prevent alcohol-impaired crashes with motorcycles, but it may be slightly more complicated than you think.